Apple Refurbished Products: Are They Worth It?

-Have an old iPad, MacBook, iPhone or iPod laying around gathering dust?
+Have an old iPad, MacBook, iPhone, or iPod laying around gathering dust?
 If you’re looking to buy a new Apple product at a significant discount, look into the Apple Reuse and Recycling Program.
-Apple will buy your unused smartphones, laptops and tablets (and they don’t have to be Apple products!) and issue you an Apple Store gift card as payment.
-If I wanted to buy a new laptop right now, I could get about $760 off by turning in my old iPhone and my 2018 MacBook Pro.
-That would make a refurbished MacBook Pro or 21-inch desktop around $600 – nearly 50 percent off retail.
+Apple will buy your unused smartphones, laptops, and tablets (and they don’t have to be Apple products!) and issue you an Apple Store gift card as payment.

 How do I buy a refurbished Apple product like an expert?

 Apple offers a variety of different kinds of laptops, but because they don’t update their styles very often, it can be tricky for the average consumer to tell the difference between a brand new model and something that’s a few years old.
-Brad’s Deals editor Casey has a special trick that can help you make sure the refurb you’re buying has the same specs as a brand new model: check the part number.
+We have a special trick that can help you make sure the refurb you’re buying has the same specs as a brand new model: check the part number.

 We added two 12-inch, ‘Space Gray’ MacBooks to our Apple Store cart.
 The top MacBook is new, and the bottom is Apple Certified refurbished.
 We circled their model numbers in red, and as you can see, they match exactly except for the first letter.